asayers/tailsrv/README.md

 $ tailsrv -p 4321 /var/log/nginx/access.log
 ```

 tailsrv is now watching access.log.
-You can now connect to it from your
+You can connect to tailsrv from your
 laptop and stream the contents of the file:

 ```console
 $ echo "1000" | nc webserver 4321
 ```

-You should see access.log, starting at byte 1000, and it will stream new
+You will immediately see the contents of access.log, starting from byte 1000,
-contents as they come in.
+up to the end of the file.
+The connection remains open, waiting for new data.
+As soon as nginx writes a line to access.log, it will appear on your laptop.
 It's more-or-less the same as if you did this:

 ```console
 $ ssh webserver -- tail -f -c+1000 /var/log/nginx/access.log
 ```

 Rather than using netcat, however, you probably want to connect to tailsrv
 directly from your log-consuming application.
-This is very easy:

 ```rust
 let sock = TcpStream::connect("webserver:4321")?;